JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 ## April 2025

-Starting from version 2025.1 of %product%, the Qodana Cloud UI contains the **Insights** page available by clicking the button in the upper-right part of the UI.
+Starting from version 2025.1 of %product%, the %cloud% UI contains the **Insights** page available by clicking the button in the upper-right part of the UI.
 The description of this page is available on the [](insights.md) page of this documentation.